Haus2022/birchwood/content/about/header/index.md

-Because, people gather in the shade of trees to discuss the days events, and the first tree I ever climbed was a birchwood.
+Because, people gather in the shade of trees to discuss the days events.